domsson/succade/README.md

 - Define a **prefix and suffix** for every block.
 Want to wrap all blocks in square brackets?
 That's 2 lines in the main config.
 - Define **padding** (fixed width) for your blocks to achieve a uniform look when using fixed-width fonts.
 - Prefix, suffix, label and actual block content can have different foreground and background colors.
-- Most settings can be set once for all blocks, then overwritten for individual blocks in their own config, if need be.
+- Most settings can be set once for all blocks, then overwritten for individual blocks, if need be.

 # What it can't do